denglinsui/JMirror_Experiment/README.md

 * To create Figures 1-2 in the main paper, run `Illustration/IlluTwo.R` and `Illustration/IlluThree.R`.
 * To create Figures S1 in the supplementary materials, run  `Illustration/IlluFour.R`.

+## Note

+* There are some inconsistent captions in this `README.md` and in our paper.
+I will modify them ASAP.

 ## References
 <a id="1">[1]</a>